You can filter the charts by clicking the relevant button on the left side. You can access each chart and download the underlying data.

 filtered by Sub_topic

-The table shows the perception of eight EU member states on proliferation of antisemitism between 2008-2013.
-In France, the perception is that antisemitism increased a lot, as opposed to Latvia, where respondents considered that it stayed the same
+The chart presents the perception on proliferation of antisemitism within eight European Union member states, between 2008-2013.
+The results show that while in France for 74% respondents this perception increased a lot, in as Latvia, the majority of respondents (44%) considered that it stayed the same.